tystar86/python_exercises/Tasks/math.md

 ```

 #9.
->Write a Python program to calculate the discriminant value.
+>Write a function to calculate the discriminant value.

 **Note :** The discriminant is the name given to the expression that appears under the square root (radical) sign in the quadratic formula.